Disabled Veteran Charged After Parking Lot Fight Outside Panera Bread Says He Is Wrongly Accused

 MONROEVILLE, Pa.
-(KDKA) — A disabled veteran charged with simple assault says he is being wrongly accused.
+(KDKA) — A disabled veteran says that police are wrongly charging him with assault.

 James Paul is a liver transplant recipient who says he is the victim and was defending himself.